-Young Brits should benefit from the thousands of apprenticeships and jobs now up for grabs as housebuilders look to build more homes in the year ahead, Housing Minister Brandon Lewis has said.
+Young Britons should benefit from the thousands of apprenticeships and jobs now available as housebuilders look to build more homes in the coming year, according to Housing Minister Brandon Lewis.

-Housebuilding companies are recruiting new workers at their fastest rate since 1997 – thanks to government-led efforts that have got Britain buildin, said Lewis, but he has argued that we should do more to help nurture young talent and encourage school leavers to help get Britain building.
+Housebuilding firms are hiring at their fastest rate since 1997, thanks to government-led efforts that have got Britain building, according to Lewis, but he has argued that we should do more to nurture young talent and encourage school leavers to help get Britain building.

-The 2008 housing crash caused a downturn in the construction industry which led to the loss of a quarter of a million jobs.
-This government has introduced a range of measures to try and reverse that and deliver new homes across the country, including Help to Buy, which has led to a surge in business to the construction sector, with private housebuilding up a third in the scheme’s first year.
+The 2008 housing crash triggered a downturn in the construction industry, resulting in the loss of a quarter-million jobs.
+This government has implemented a number of measures to try to reverse this trend and deliver new homes across the country, including Help to Buy, which has resulted in an increase in business to the construction sector, with private housebuilding increasing by a third in the scheme’s first year.

-And radical reform of the planning system has given communities a greater say over how their local area is developed – meaning planning permission was granted on 630 homes a day over the past 12 months.
+In addition, radical reform of the planning system has given communities more say over how their local area is developed, resulting in planning permission being granted on 630 homes per day over the past year.

-As a result companies are now hiring construction workers at the fastest rate since 1997, with the UK predicted to generate over 180,000 full or part-time building jobs before the end of 2018.
-But housebuilders have made clear that the lack of skilled labour is one of the chief problems faced by their industry and are in need of a range of building skills as well as site managers, surveryors, planners and designers.
+As a result, companies are hiring construction workers at the fastest rate since 1997, with the UK expected to generate over 180,000 full-time or part-time construction jobs by the end of 2018.
+However, housebuilders have stated that a lack of skilled labour is one of their industry’s major issues, and they are in need of a variety of building skills as well as site managers, surveyors, planners, and designers.

-Lewis is also keen to attract more ex-servicemen and women to the industry – helping them start new careers on Civvy Street.
+Lewis is also interested in attracting more ex-servicemen and women to the industry and assisting them in beginning new careers on Civvy Street.

-Brandon Lewis said: “Our efforts over the past 4 years have got Britain building, which means thousands of jobs – from plumbing to plastering, and from bricklaying to scaffolding – are now up for grabs.
+“Our efforts over the last four years have got Britain building, which means thousands of jobs – from plumbing to plastering, and from bricklaying to scaffolding – are now up for grabs,” Brandon Lewis said.

-“I’ll be bringing together the captains of our construction industry to make sure young Brits can benefit from these new opportunities, so we can nurture our home-grown talent and build the homes we need for years to come.
+“I’ll be gathering the captains of our construction industry to ensure that young British people can benefit from these new opportunities, so we can nurture our home-grown talent and build the homes we need for years to come.”

-Stewart Baseley, executive chairman of the Home Builders Federation said: “The industry is committed to working with government to ensure more of our brightest and most talented young people become the house builders of the future and the actions we have agreed today will help us achieve that.
-In the coming years we need to be building more of what are the best designed, most energy efficient homes in the world – and we need thousands of our brightest and most ambitious young people to help us deliver.
+“The industry is committed to working with government to ensure that more of our brightest and most talented young people become the house builders of the future,” said Stewart Baseley, executive chairman of the Home Builders Federation.
+We need to build more of the best-designed, most energy-efficient homes in the world in the coming years, and we need thousands of our brightest and most ambitious young people to help us deliver.

-“In return, our industry has a wide range of fantastic opportunities for young people, with career paths both on sites and in the office ranging from bricklaying to engineering, commercial management and design.
-Our young people develop skills for life, earn whilst they learn, and at the end of every day go home knowing they have achieved something fantastic that is contributing positively to the nation’s future.”
+“In return, our industry offers a wide range of fantastic opportunities for young people, with career paths ranging from bricklaying to engineering, commercial management, and design, both on-site and in the office.”
+Our young people learn life skills, earn while they learn, and go home every day knowing they have accomplished something fantastic that is positively contributing to the nation’s future.”